 “The blended approach puts students in the strongest position to reach exam-readiness and pass their exam,” Meshkov says.

-- 73% of educators who use a blended learning instruction model observed an increase in student engagement.
+- Keeps students engaged: 73% of educators who use a blended learning instruction model observed an increase in student engagement.

-- Blended learning increases information retention by up to 60%.
+- Drives higher pass rates: Blended learning increases information retention by up to 60%.

 A Typical Blended Learning Day

-Knopman Marks’ blended learning brew sidesteps 8-hour lecture days to instead have students interact with faculty three times a day–morning, midday, and end of day—and watch recorded lectures in between.
+Knopman Marks’ blended learning brew sidesteps 8-hour lecture days to instead have students interact with faculty two times a day–-in the morning and at the end of day—and watch recorded lectures in between.
 Instructors set defined goals for students to reach, but students can customize how quickly they move through the lectures, focusing on areas of weakness as they need to.

 A reporting platform allows instructors to gain real-time insight into student activity, including videos watched, resources accessed, number of questions completed, and practice scores.
 When the class regroups, a quick poll alerts the instructor how far each student has progressed on their own.
-Class time is devoted to students asking questions and being guided to apply what they’ve learned.
+Class time is devoted to instructors guiding students to apply what they’ve learned.
 “The result is greater student engagement, retention, and mastery of the material,” says Meshkov.

 Interactivity Increases Engagement